Computational Analysis of Interfacial Dynamics in Angled Hele-Shaw Cells: Instability Regimes: Results: Comparing theory to simulations and stability regimes

-In general, the linear stability analysis provides a theoretical explanation for the DNS results, specifically in the prediction of the dependence of the growth rate on the depth gradient $\alpha$ in an angled Hele-Shaw cell (Fig.~\ref{fig:val2}).
-As the capillary number increases, the discrepancy between theory and simulation increases as well, as is to be expected for this $Ca\ll1$ linear theory.
-In particular, one way to understand this observation is to note that as $Ca_{in}$ increases, the unstable interface transitions rapidly into a weakly and then fully nonlinear stage, thus the linear stability analysis fails beyond a short initial interval of time.
+In general, the linear stability analysis provides a theoretical explanation for the DNS results, specifically in the prediction of the dependence of the growth rate on the depth gradient $\alpha$ in an angled Hele-Shaw cell (Fig.~\ref{fig:val2_regime1}, \ref{fig:val2_regime2} and \ref{fig:val2_regime3}).
+As the capillary number decreases, the discrepancy between theory and simulation increases, as is to be expected for this $Ca\ll1$ linear theory.
+In particular, one way to understand this observation is to note that as $Ca_{in}$ decreases, the interface becomes more and more flattened, and the finger's length is no longer a sensitive metric.